Outdoor adventure is waiting for you in and around Rock Hill…from hiking trails to swimming pools and playgrounds. What will you discover?

-The Shawangunk Ridge itself is 50 miles long, from Port Jervis to Rosendale, with a portion stretching through the center of Sullivan County and the Village of Wurtsboro.
+The Shawangunk Ridge – characterized by striking white cliffs – is 50 miles long, from Port Jervis to Rosendale, with a portion stretching through the center of Sullivan County and the Village of Wurtsboro.
 Located north of the Basha Kill Wildlife Management Area, it also features the Roosa Gap Forest Preserve and the Wurtsboro Ridge Forest Preserve.
 The 41-mile Shawangunk Ridge Trail (SRT) starts at High Point State Park in New Jersey.
-The Shawangunk Ridge is also known for its excellent rock climbing.
-It is technically part of the Appalachian Mountain Range, and its highest elevation is at 2,289 feet.
-The Ridge also features a number of ice caves found in Ulster County around Verkeerderkill Falls in the Sam’s Point Preserve.
-Many of the trails follow old rail beds or carriage roads, though others are more challenging.
-The ‘Gunks are characterized by striking white cliffs and sharp ridges.
+The Shawangunk Ridge is also known for rock climbing and features ice caves found in Ulster County.
+Many easier trails follow old rail beds or carriage roads, though others are more challenging.

 Fallsburg Rails to Trails

-Looking for a country home on a lake?
-Then Rock Hill and the Town of Thompson is the place for you!
-Rock Hill and the Town of Thompson have a number of lake communities for every type of person, such as Wanaksink Lake, Wolf Lake, Emerald Green Lake Community, Lake Lousie Marie and the Swinging Bridge Reservoir, plus a number of smaller lake communities.
-Visit our Business Directory to learn more about each community or to find a realtor to assist you.
+Rock Hill and the Town of Thompson are home to vibrant country lake communities such as Wanaksink Lake, Wolf Lake, Emerald Green Lake Community, Lake Lousie Marie, Swinging Bridge Reservoir, plus a number of smaller lake communities.
+Visit for the day, or consider making your home here.
+Contact a realtor to learn more!